Vision Options

 Target Tracking

-Modern FRC requires vision for autonomous accuracy and teleop assistance.
-Top teams use multiple cameras for comprehensive field awareness.
+Modern FRC all but requires vision for accurate autonomous and teleop assists.
+Top teams run multiple cameras to keep more of the field in view.

 FRC Vision System Options